andrewlin16/tree2dot/README.md

 Example usage: `tree2dot < examples/test.txt | dot -Tsvg > examples/test.svg`

 This will take the tree in examples/test.txt, pipe the resulting DOT to the dot program, and output a SVG file to examples/test.svg.
+You will need the graphviz package installed for this to run.
+On Debian/Ubuntu-based systems, this can be done by running `apt-get install graphviz`.

 License
 -------